 It is clear from these amplification simulations that photo dynamics of rare-earth materials are very complex.
-Following the same type of analysis, SimphoSOFT users can get a better understanding and graphical visualization of what happens when rare-earth sample properties or laser properties are changed.
-This will help the user to design better amplifiers
+Following the same type of analysis, SimphoSOFT users can get a better understanding and visualization of what happens when rare-earth sample properties are changed.